imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

         );
         break;

-      case 'Transformation 3': //aspect ration and url from path and transformations as query param transformationArr = [
+      case 'Transformation 3': //aspect ratio and url from path and transformations as query param transformationArr = [
           {
             height: 400,